-Most weight conscious individuals understand how a poor diet and/or a sedentary lifestyle can cause weight gain.
+Most weight-conscious individuals understand how a poor diet or a sedentary lifestyle can cause weight gain.
 What most people don’t know, however, is that sleep can also contribute to weight gain.
 How?
-Let’s look at seven mistakes you could be making that are leading to unnecessary weight gain.
+Let’s look at seven mistakes you could be making that lead to unnecessary weight gain.

-Snacking can be a great way to relax and unwind before falling asleep, but this late night indulging could be getting in the way of healthy, satisfying sleep.
+Snacking can be a great way to relax and unwind before falling asleep, but this late-night indulging could be getting in the way of healthy, satisfying sleep.
 Eating can raise your insulin levels.
 Sleeping with heightened insulin levels can interfere with the production of melatonin (the hormone responsible for regulating sleep cycles) and a growth hormone necessary to boost your body’s cells.
-To avoid interrupted sleep from eating late, try to avoid foods three hours prior to your bedtime—and yes, this includes snacks!
+To avoid interrupted sleep from eating late, try to avoid foods three hours before your bedtime—and yes, this includes snacks!

 While drinking water can help with weight loss, it can also hinder weight loss and instead be responsible for weight gain.
 How?
-Hydrating and drinking plenty of water during the day is important, but as it nears bedtime, it is more important to put the water down.
-Drinking too much before bedtime can cause you to wake up frequently throughout the night to use the bathroom.
+Hydrating and drinking plenty of water during the day is essential, but as it nears bedtime, it is more important to put the water down.
+Drinking too much before bedtime can cause you to wake up frequently to use the bathroom throughout the night.
 This disturbance in sleep can hinder your natural sleep patterns and cause weight gain.
-A disturbance in sleep patterns has even been linked to obesity.
-To ensure you get a full night’s rest without a bathroom run, stop drinking two hours before bedtime.
+A disruption in sleep patterns has even been linked to obesity.
+Stop drinking two hours before bedtime to ensure you get a whole night’s rest without a bathroom run.

-You may be wondering just how exercise can actually lead to weight gain.
-This issue isn’t necessarily with working out, but instead the problem arises when you work out too late at night.
-Exercising causes your body temperature to rise and in turn, curb the release of melatonin.
-Exercising is also linked to the release of hormones stimulated by activity such as cortisol and dopamine.
+You may be wondering how exercise can lead to weight gain.
+This issue isn’t necessarily with working out; instead, the problem arises when you work out too late at night.
+Exercising causes your body temperature to rise and, in turn, curb the release of melatonin.
+Exercising is also linked to releasing hormones stimulated by activity such as cortisol and dopamine.
 The best time to exercise is in the morning, but if you must work out at night, make sure you do so no later than three hours before bed.

 This is very similar to the need to sleep in complete darkness.
-While reading a book on your tablet or watching a movie may seem like a great way to relax and unwind before bed, it can actually disrupt your sleep.
-Electronic gadgets such as smart phones, TVs, and laptops are known to stimulate cortisol and dopamine and we should all know by now the negative impact these hormones can have on a restful night’s sleep.
+While reading a book on your tablet or watching a movie may seem like a great way to relax and unwind before bed, it can disrupt your sleep.
+Electronic gadgets such as smartphones, TVs, and laptops are known to stimulate cortisol and dopamine, and we should all know by now the negative impact these hormones can have on a restful night’s sleep.

-Remember why late night exercise is not conducive to a good nights sleep?
+Remember why late-night exercise is not conducive to a good night’s sleep?
 Keeping your bedroom too warm can have a similar effect.
-In order for your body to optimally release melatonin and growth hormones while burning fat in the process, your body must remain cool.
-If your room is warm, your body’s temperature will become elevated and you will not sleep as well.
-Instead, make sure the environment in which you sleep is kept around 70 Fahrenheit
+For your body to optimally release melatonin and growth hormones while burning fat in the process, your body must remain cool.
+If your room is warm, your body’s temperature will become elevated, and you will not sleep as well.
+So instead, make sure the environment in your sleep is kept around 70 Fahrenheit.

 Have you ever been told by one of your grandparents or maybe even your parents that it is healthier to sleep in the nude?
 While this may seem like an odd recommendation from a family member, they are correct.
 No matter what type of clothes you may be wearing to bed, if they are tight or heavy, the clothing is most likely uncomfortable and can raise your body temperature.
-If you are uncomfortable sleeping in your birthday suit, try to wear loose-fitting, lightweight clothing.
+So if you are not uncomfortable sleeping in your birthday suit, wear loose-fitting, lightweight clothing.